 What Is ECS?

 An Elastic Cloud Server (ECS) is a basic computing unit that consists of vCPUs, memory, OS, and Elastic Volume Service (EVS) disks.
-After creating an ECS, you can use it like using your local computer or physical server.
+After the ECS is created, you can use it on the cloud like using your local PC or physical server.

 ECSs support self-service creation, modification, and operation.
 You can create an ECS by specifying its vCPUs, memory, OS, and login authentication.
 After the ECS is created, you can modify its specifications as required.
 This ensures a reliable, secure, efficient computing environment.